zhouire/python-neural-network/README.md

 ```

 This will initialize the neural network with some _random_ initial parameters (theta values).
-However, if you are not really satisfied with default initialization of parameters with radom
+However, if you are not really satisfied with default initialization of parameters with random
 values, feel free to use another variant of the neural network initializer.

 ```python